MyktybekOmur/MyktybekOmur/README.md

 </a>

 <strong><em> Full Stack Developer-Mobile Developer </em></strong><br>
-Hi, i'm Myktybek Omurbekov, a passionate self-taught full stack web developer and a mobile developer from Kyrgyzstan bu nowadays I live in Turkey.
+Hi, i'm Myktybek Omurbekov, a passionate self-taught full stack web developer and a mobile developer from Kyrgyzstan but nowadays I live in Turkey.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" width="500" height="320" align="right">

 * 💬 ask me about anything, i am happy to help;